getfider/fider/MODERATION.md

 _ If post: "New post: <post title>"
 _ Thumbs up button to approve \* Thumbs down button to decline

 If you click the description for a post or comment, it will take you to the post, and if you clicked a comment, will highlight the comment (this is already supported, see how the public/pages/ShowPost/ShowPost.page.tsx page highlights comments).
 When you are an admin, and it's a post that's awaiting moderation, the in place of the voting button, we need 2 buttons - one to approve, one to decline.
-The same is true for comments, there should be an approve / decline set of buttons udner the comment.
+The same is true for comments, there should be an approve / decline set of buttons under the comment.

 Declining a post or comment will delete it entirely.
 We should ask the user to confirm the action.